td-usc/WebXR-CGOL/README.md

 # cgol
-conway's game of life in WebXR
+smrghsh's conway's game of life in WebXR with Canvas-based UI added

 ![Conway's Game of Life](thumbnail.png)
 ## to set up